-- Tell the teams to take turns at throwing the dice and then to move as many squares as the number on the dice. - If you fall on an action square take the corresponding action card and follow the instructions. - Explain that the instructions written in normal type font are the instructions for the team playing with yellow tokens and those written in italic are the instructions for the teams playing with the brown, green or blue tokens. - The first time a team lands on an action square ask them to read out all the instructions on the card.
-Subsequently, they need only read out the instructions relevant to their team. - Tell players they must always follow the instructions and move and/or pay up as directed.
+- 1. Tell the teams to take turns at throwing the dice and then to move as many squares as the number on the dice. - 2.
+If you fall on an action square take the corresponding action card and follow the instructions. - 3.
+Explain that the instructions written in normal type font are the instructions for the team playing with yellow tokens and those written in italic are the instructions for the teams playing with the brown, green or blue tokens. - 4.
+The first time a team lands on an action square ask them to read out all the instructions on the card.
+Subsequently, they need only read out the instructions relevant to their team. - 5.
+Tell players they must always follow the instructions and move and/ or pay up as directed. - 6.
+If a team has no beans because they have given away all they have, they must borrow from the team which has the most, and as soon as possible pay back what they borrowed. - 7.
+The rules of the game may not be changed unless it is with the full agreement of all the groups playing or unless there is a special order to do so on one of the action cards.